dij0s/PETAL/thesis/bachelor_thesis.typ

 They also concluded that this research proved practical real-world city management application as it enables efficient processing of urban planning tasks while maintaining high relevance in responses and shortening task completion time from days to hours.

 The ITMO study presents a research-driven implementation of LLM agents focusing on decision support through integration with urban data platforms which curate and process urban data to provide insights and recommendations for urban planning and management.

-Rather than relying on these large-scale platforms, the present work explores the potential of leveraging publicly available data from federal and cantonal sources while also considering the interface with municipal archives and residents' files.
+Rather than relying on these large-scale platforms, the present work explores the potential of leveraging publicly available data from federal and cantonal sources while also considering the interface with municipal archives and municipal resident records.

 This work strongly values the user experience with efforts in enhancing conversational interactions through preference-driven reporting and improving the clarity and quality of reported decisions.
 It neither serves as a continuation nor a re-implementation of the ITMO study, but rather represents an independent application of AI agents to a related use case specifically adapted to the context of a Bachelor's thesis and shaped by my practical implementation choices and problem-solving approach.
 Any solution designed and implemented around similar goals and data-related constraints, regardless of the specificities of the use case, may result in an architecture that is somewhat similar.